pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

     optvar1 = alloc()
     optvar2 = store(optvar0, 0, optvar1)
     optvar3 = store(optvar0, 0, optvar1)"""
-        # fails so far! the operations that we get
+        # fails so far: the operations that we get
         # at the moment are:
         # optvar0 = getarg(0)
         # optvar1 = alloc()
         # optvar2 = store(optvar0, 0, optvar1)
         # optvar3 = alloc()
         # optvar4 = store(optvar0, 0, optvar3)
-        # ie the object is materialized twice
+        # ie the object is materialized twice,
         # which is incorrect

-We solve the problem by setting the ``.info`` field of an object that we materialize to ``None``.
-After all, a materialized object is no longer virtual.
+We solve the problem by setting the ``.info`` field of an object that we materialize to ``None`` to mark it as no longer being virtual.

 .. code:: python